0xFireball/xamarin-android-linux/rider-setup.md

 You should now be able to open and successfully build **Xamarin.Android** projects in Rider!
 We did it! :)

-I have successfully the remote debugger, and it worked as far as I tested it!
+I have successfully used the remote debugger, and it worked as far as I tested it!